 Two front sternum straps help lock the pack down to minimize movement while running.

-In my opinion this is the best hydration pack for running.
+In my opinion this is the best running backpack.

 Fitment and Stability

 Without a doubt one of the biggest drawbacks to hydration packs for athletic pursuits is their tendency to jostle about while running, jogging, or maneuvering.
 Most hydration bladders are slim, trim, and streamlined when compared to their larger hiking counterparts.